-The Harris Firm, LLC has offices across the State of Alabama, helping individuals through some of the most difficult times of their lives.
-Our family law attorneys help people file Petitions for divorce, adoption, divorce modification, annulment, contempt, child custody, protection from abuse, and many other domestic relations matters.
-Call us to speak with one of our divorce and family law attorneys in Birmingham, Huntsville, Montgomery, Tuscaloosa, Gadsden, Anniston, Decatur, Cullman, Pelham, Hoover, Bessemer, Alabaster, Prattville, Selma, Millbrook, and Auburn
+The Harris Firm, LLC has offices in Birmingham and across the State of Alabama, helping individuals through some of the most difficult times of their lives.
+Our family law attorneys help people with their divorce, adoption, probate of estates, guardianships, elder law issues, divorce modifications, contempt, child custody, protection from abuse, and many other domestic relations matters.
+Call us to speak with one of our adoption, elder law, probate, divorce, and family law attorneys in Birmingham, Huntsville, Montgomery, Tuscaloosa, Gadsden, Anniston, Decatur, Madison, Cullman, Bessemer, Alabaster, Shelby County, Mobile, Dothan, Prattville, Millbrook, and Auburn

 Family Law Attorneys